 The alarm goes at seven.
 We have both been awake for a while.

 I feel great.
 My blood oxygen level is at 95% and my pulse rate is in the mid-sixties.
 Normal for me at near sea level.
 At elevations at times it had been 67% and over a 100.
 Breathing exercises helped both numbers temporarily, but you are not doing breathing exercises when you are asleep.
 Juanita wanted the blood oxygen finger monitor for her birthday.
-I have enjoyed using her gift more than almost any other birthday gist I have given her.
+I have enjoyed using her gift more than almost any other birthday gift I have given her.

 Breakfast is on the roof and happens in stages, but we get enough to eat and visit with other guests.
 Breakfast ends at nine and the tour we arrange with the owner starts at nine-thirty.
 Between those two times I upload a bunch of mostly complete sections for the web page.
 Later, in the evening, I detect typos in every one, and do some editing.
 Uploading to follow.